MrWrzosek/MachineLearning/README.md

 # MachineLearning

-## Some implementations and some sklearn benchmarks
+## Some of my implementations and some sklearn benchmarks